boazbk/tcs/lec_00_0_preface.md

-These are lecture notes for an undergraduate introductory course on Theoretical Computer Science.
+This is a textbook for an undergraduate introductory course on Theoretical Computer Science.
 The educational goals of this course are to convey the following:

 * That  computation but arises in a variety of natural and manmade systems, and not only in  modern silicon-based computers.